oracle-devrel/cd3-automation-toolkit/docs/cd3-cli.md

 </details>

 ## **Copy CD3 Excel File**
 * While using the container launched using [RM Stack](launch-from-rmstack.md), local path _/cd3user/mount_path_ on the VM is mapped to _/cd3user/tenancies_ inside the container.
-So the file can be copied at _/cd3user/mount_path/<customer_name\>_ on the VM.
+So the file can be copied at _/cd3user/mount_path/<prefix\>_ on the VM.
 Below is the sample command to copy the excel file from local system to container:
 ```
-scp -i <privaye key pushed to VM while creating stack> <path to excel file on local> cd3user@<Public/Private IP of the VM>:/cd3user/mount_path/<customer_name>
+scp -i <private key pushed to VM while creating stack> <path to excel file on local> cd3user@<Public/Private IP of the VM>:/cd3user/mount_path/<prefix>
 ```
 Note that cd3user can be used to connect to the VM because same key is pushed for opc as well as cd3user.